andrewtchin/ansible-common/README.md

    gnome-session-quit --no-prompt
    ```

-4. Make sure you have forked the [VIC repo](https://github.com/vmware/vic) on Github
+4. Make sure you have forked the [VIC repo](https://github.com/vmware/vic) on Github and added a SSH
+   key to your Github account

 5. Add your Github SSH key to clone repos